-- enter judgement in favour of the plaintiff for the amount or the outstanding balance of the amount of the debt for which the defendant has admitted liability, with costs; and - (ii) order the defendant to pay the judgment debt and costs in specified instalments or otherwise in accordance with his offer, and such order shall be deemed to be an order of the court mentioned in section 65A(1). - (3) When the judgment referred to in subsection (2) has been entered and an order made, and if the judgment debtor was not present or represented when the judgment was entered by the clerk of the court and the order made, the judgment creditor or his or her attorney shall forthwith advise the judgment debtor by registered letter of the terms of the judgment and order. - [subsection (3) substituted by section 2 of Act 81 of 1997] - (4) Any judgment entered in favour of the plaintiff under subsection (2) shall have the effect of a judgment by default.
+- (d) may, notwithstanding the defendant's consent to pay any scale of costs, make a costs order as it deems fit. - (3) When the judgment referred to in subsection (2) has been entered and an order made, and if the judgment debtor was not present or represented when the judgment was entered and the order made, the judgment creditor or his or her attorney must, within 10 days after it has received knowledge that judgment has been entered and an order made, advise the judgment debtor by registered letter of the terms of the judgment and order. - (4) Any judgment entered in favour of the plaintiff under subsection (2) has the effect of a judgment by default. - (5) The provisions of this section apply subject to the relevant provisions of the National Credit Act where the request for judgment is based on a credit agreement under the National Credit Act.